12 Common Reasons for a Slow… Running… Mac

 For Mac owners, there are few things as frustrating as poor performance.
 Apps take ages to open, browsing is sluggish and you’re frequently left waiting while your computer thinks about what to do next.
 It’s a nightmare.
 But why is your Mac so slow sometimes?
 There are countless potential causes, but there are a few that tend to occur more often.

 Before we start

 It’s always better to prevent Mac slowdown than deal with the consequences.
-Just get MacKeeper and let it care for your Mac with timely optimization.
+Just download MacKeeper and let it optimize your Mac for you.

-- You have too many files on your desktop
+- There are too many files on your desktop

 - Your Mac is too old to support modern software

 How to work out what’s slowing down your Mac

 How do you even know which one of these factors is slowing down your Mac?
 There’s no easy answer to that question.
 It could be any one of them, a combination of two or more, or it could be something else entirely.

 Sometimes, there are clues that tell where the problem lies.
 But other times you have no choice but to try lots of different things, one by one, until you find what’s slowing down your Mac.
 In most cases, though, it’s usually caused by one of the issues we’ve listed here.